Interaction with UPR Mechanism

 01

-Each UN member country is required to submit a national report on the human rights situation in its country.
-This report is prepared in consultation with national stakeholders, including governments, civil society organizations and national human rights institutions.
-The report describes progress made, challenges encountered and measures taken to promote and protect human rights.
+Each UN member state is required to submit a national report on the human rights situation in their country.
+This report is prepared in consultation with national stakeholders, including governments, civil society organizations, and national human rights institutions.
+The report outlines the progress made, challenges faced, and measures taken to promote and protect human rights.

 02

-In addition to the national report, other relevant information is gathered from independent sources, such as non-governmental organizations (NGOs), civil society groups and national human rights institutions.
-This additional information helps to provide a more complete picture of the human rights situation in the country concerned.
+In addition to the national report, other relevant information is gathered from independent sources such as non-governmental organizations (NGOs), civil society groups, and national human rights institutions.
+This supplementary information helps provide a more comprehensive picture of the human rights situation in the country concerned.

 03

-At the UPR review session, the country under review presents its national report and responds to questions and concerns from other UN member states.
-This session is chaired by the President of the Human Rights Council or his representative.
-Discussions are based on the principle of interactive dialogue, where countries can ask questions, express their concerns and recommend measures to improve the human rights situation in the country under review.
+During the UPR review session, the country under review presents its national report and responds to questions and concerns raised by other UN member states.
+This session is chaired by the President of the Human Rights Council or their representative.
+The discussions are based on the principle of interactive dialogue, where countries can ask questions, express concerns, and recommend measures to improve the human rights situation in the country under review.

 04

-Following the review session, a final report is drawn up, compiling the information provided by the country under review, stakeholders and participating countries.
-This final report contains recommendations formulated by the participating countries to help the country under review strengthen its human rights efforts.
+After the review session, a final report is prepared, compiling the information provided by the country under review, stakeholders, and participating countries.
+This final report includes recommendations made by participating countries to assist the country under review in strengthening its human rights efforts.

 05

-The country under review must take into account the recommendations of the final report and implement concrete measures to improve the human rights situation.
-The recommendations are voluntary, but the aim is to encourage States to take positive steps to respect and protect human rights.
+The country under review must consider the recommendations in the final report and implement concrete measures to improve the human rights situation.
+While the recommendations are voluntary, the goal is to encourage states to take positive actions to respect and protect human rights.

 06